-In addition to the water quality study, the City of Edina had fisheries surveys done on Arrowhead and Indianhead Lakes.
-The survey reports are available below.
+In addition to the water quality studies, the City of Edina also had fisheries surveys done on Arrowhead and Indianhead Lakes.

 Shallow Lakes Webinar